 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to the next.
 Here are the shopping highlights for September in Hawai'i stores.
 Of course, we think the best way to save money is not to spend it!
 But, when you need or want to, plan your spending to take advantage of the times of the year when what you buy is at the lowest possible price.
 Special events with shopping discounts and deals include … [Read more...] about Best things to buy in September

 Our September events calendar offers a wide variety of affordable entertainment across the Hawaiian Islands.
 We’ll continue to update this calendar throughout the month as many organizers announce new events.
-As always, we focus on “cheap” things to do with a kamaʻāina adult ticket price of $15 or less or a regular price of $25 or less.
-Sometimes we suggest events with higher ticket prices that we feel might be worth a splurge, mostly local music, film, and arts … [Read more...] about Affordable September events & entertainment
+As always, we focus on “cheap” things to do with a kamaʻāina adult ticket price of $15 or less or a general admission price of $25 or less.
+Sometimes we suggest events with higher ticket prices that we feel might be worth a splurge, mostly local music, film, … [Read more...] about Affordable September events

 Oʻahu: Waterman sports festival honors Duke Kahanamoku